gxldCptRick/gxldCptRick.github.io/README.md

 # gxldCptRick
-a small summary of my coding abilities
+a small summary of my coding abilities and other interesting things